 The amplitude of the correlation curve G(0) is inversely proportional to the average number of fluorescent molecules N in the observation volume, i.e., G(0)∼1/N. Furthermore, the width of the correlation curve τD represents the average time a molecule diffuses through the waist of the focus laterally.

-Indeed, the FLIM LABS Data Aquisiton Card allows the user to perform a fast acquisition of the fluorescence fluctuation signal over time.
+Indeed, the FLIM FLIM Data Aquisiton Card allows the user to perform a fast acquisition of the fluorescence fluctuation signal over time.
 The autocorrelation curve can be easily calculated and the combined can be integrated with eventual FLIM measurements.

 J. R. Lakowicz, Principles of fluorescence spectroscopy.
 2006.